 Take care to trim overhanging branches away from your roof or hire a tree service to remove any threatening branches from the perimeter of your house, driveway, and yard.

 Prepare emergency kits.

 Release your inner Boy or Girl Scout and keep a stash of supplies ready for any winter weather disasters.
 Go-to items should be road salt, non-perishable food, a car charger for phones, flashlights, batteries, radio, sleeping bags, and extra cash.
 Make sure any medications or first-aid supplies are included as well.
 If you don’t have the time for a DIY kit, the Red Cross online store sells pre-made emergency kits.

 Check to see if your insurer is able to cover any winterizing costs like stormproof shutters or devices that detect high water flow and automatically shut off water supply.
 These fixtures can help reduce your premium by up to 35%.
 Remember: the insurer saves money when you take measures to protect your home.

 Backed by a Good Housekeeping Seal, James Hardie fiber cement siding has a 30-year non-prorated warranty.
-For more information on how James Hardie can protect your home this winter, visit jameshardie.com.This post is a sponsored collaboration between James Hardie and Boston magazine's advertising department.
+For more information on how James Hardie can protect your home this winter, visit jameshardie.com.This is a paid partnership between James Hardie and Boston Magazine's City/Studio